Orange Pi RV2

 Wired Ethernet

-Ethernet typically works out of the box with DHCP.
-To verify your connection:
+Ethernet works out of the box with DHCP.
+Verify your connection:

 ip addr show